 She had thoroughly researched him, so she expected him to be good-looking and suave; but by Jove the man was divine!
 She had encountered handsome and sophisticated men before, but none of them had ever had this kind of effect on her.

-When she had seen just how tall he was, she could not control the gasp that escaped her lips.
+When she had seen just how tall he was, she could not control the sigh that escaped her lips.
 His height was perfect.
 She was so sure that if they hugged, they would fit perfectly together.

 It was so hard to concentrate on anything.
 His mere smile had her almost stuttering.